UnitTestBot/UTBotJava/docs/Codeforces.md

 ```

 **The result**: UniTestBot can detect an unexpected exception `java.lang.StringIndexOutOfBoundsException`
 at the line `char mem3 = s.charAt(count++);`.
-The mistake is not obviuos, so UnitTestBot really helps.
+The mistake is not obvious, so UnitTestBot really helps.

 #### Testing solutions with Wrong answer

-For all solutions that was compared with the principle "slow, but correct" vs "fast, but wrong", UnitTestBot
+For all solutions that were compared with the principle "slow, but correct" vs "fast, but wrong", UnitTestBot
 could not find the bug.
 Most likely, it is because the tool has poor performance.
-In other words, the it
+In other words, it is not
-is not applicable in this case yet.
+applicable in this case yet.

-Anyway let's look at the example of correct and wrong solutions.
-The example is quit simple, but UnitTestBot is
+Anyway, let's look at the example of correct and wrong solutions.
+The example is quite simple, but UnitTestBot is
 failed to find a bug.

 - [Original submit WA](https://codeforces.com/contest/1718/submission/168870501)